 - INTS 4050 Statistical Methods I

 - INTS 4051 Statistical Methods II

 - INTS 4057 Statistics for International Affairs

 - INTS 4058 Applied Time-Series Analysis

-- INTS 4332 Data Analysis and Development

 - INTS 4423 Introduction to Epidemiology

 - INTS 4500 Social Science Methods

 - INTS 4575 Systems Thinking for Social Scientists

 - INTS 4576 Seminar: Community-Based Research Methods

 - INTS 4632 Qualitative Research Methods

 - INTS 4633 International Project Evaluation

 - INTS 4644 Human Rights Research Methods

 - INTS 4966 Applied Field Methods

-- PPOL 4300 Quantitative Analysis-Public Policy
+- PPOL 4400 Intro to Policy Analysis

-- PPOL 4400 Analytical and Critical Skills
+- PPOL 4500 Cost-Benefit Analysis/Public Policy

-- PPOL 4500 Cost-Benefit Analysis/Public Policy - GEOG 3100 Geospatial Data - GEOG 3130 Advanced Geographic Information Systems
+- GEOG 3100 Geospatial Data

+- GEOG 3130 Advanced Geographic Information Systems

+- Students must complete INTS 4050 Statistical Methods I (with a grade of C- or better) before they are eligible to register for INTS 4051 Statistical Methods II.

+- Students may take INTS 4057 Statistics for International Affairs (which combines Stats I and Stats II), instead of INTS 4051 Statistical Methods II, if they have a strong quantitative background.
+This is a fast-paced course and combines what is taught in Statistics I and Statistics II, so only take INTS 4057 if you are confident in your ability to keep up in such an environment.

-Only one non-INTS course may count towards the Certificate.
-Only one elective may double-count towards a degree.
+- Only one course that is not INTS or PPOL will count towards the Certificate.